 What is Ippatsu?

-It should be learned together with riichi - riichi + ippatsu + tsumo gives 3 han, and with uradora on top, it can quickly become a high-scoring hand.
+Learn it together with riichi - riichi + ippatsu + tsumo makes 3 han, and with ura-dora, it can quickly become a high-scoring hand.

 | Condition | Description |